Cubs vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez has eight doubles, nine home runs, 19 walks and 37 RBI (37 total hits).
+- Alvarez has 39 hits with nine doubles, nine home runs, 19 walks and 39 RBI.

-- Alvarez hopes to build on a 12-game hitting streak in this matchup.
-During his last 10 games he is hitting .361 with three doubles, three home runs, five walks and 10 RBI.
+- Alvarez hopes to build on a 13-game hitting streak in this matchup.
+During his last 10 outings he is hitting .389 with four doubles, two home runs, five walks and nine RBI.

 Alvarez Recent Games